JoranJix/Undressify/README.md

 - New option AVSpecific gives you the option to use avatar specific folders
 - ![grafik](https://github.com/user-attachments/assets/c9ac40f8-4c6a-4679-b99f-5068cc8c9ceb)
 - New Plugin Rezzer.
 Stick anythin you like into the tool to be rezzed from the menu
+- Fixed Clothing Menu bug when the clothing menu deteced one more stage than actually loaded

 ### Version 1.3